-The two best ways to catch trout on a worm is to drift the worm beneath a float, or bounce them along the bottom weighed down with a few pieces of split shot.
+The two best ways to catch trout on a worm are drifting the worm beneath a float, or bouncing them along the bottom weighed down with a few pieces of split shot.
 Float fishing allows trout to be targeted which are feeding within the water column, while bottom bouncing works well on trout which are holding deep.

 - – Always keep your live worms cool.
 Store them in the shade, or better still in a cooler.
 A live wiggly worm is more enticing to trout than a dead one.

 - – Before picking up a worm, rub a little dirt on your fingers.
 This not only hides any scents of insect repellent or sunscreen but also makes holding onto a wiggly worm easier.

 - – If the worm is too large, consider cutting it.
 Although, a whole worm will survive for longer than half.
 So only cut them if you are certain they are too large for the trout you are targeting.